MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 757 - Epilogue 7 - Nightmare - Hero finds Partner and tries to convince them that disappearing from the world isn’t the answer.md

 `Partner Name`: "You thought that would save the world...
 That's why you did it, right?"

+`Partner Sad`

+`Partner Name`: "If that's the case...
+Maybe we should do that this time too."

 `Hero Sad`

 `Hero Name`: "(`Partner Name`...)"